 Brazilian Zouk has many variations and others calling it their own style of Brazilian Zouk.
 Zouk Lambada, LambaZouk, Brazilian Zouk, Neo Zouk, Rio Zouk, Zouk Love, MZouk, SoulZouk, RnB Zouk, VeraZouk and the list goes on!

 For me personally, I like to steal a few moves from different variations to how I feel right when dancing.
 There really no right or wrong styles to dance to the music played.
 As long as you dance with the right feel and emotions to the music, you don’t necessarily have to dance to every beat!

 The confusing thing…

-Although many dancers call it Brazilian Zouk “Zouk”, it is often confused with the popular music genre “Zouk” from the French Caribbean who also has a dance called “Zouk dance” too.
+Although many dancers call it Brazilian Zouk, when referred just as “Zouk”, it is often confused with the popular music genre “Zouk” from the French Caribbean who also has a dance called “Zouk dance” too.
 Yes very confusing!
 Brazilian Zouk history actually ties back to the music “Zouk” because this is how the dance Brazilian Zouk came about.
 The creators Adilio and Renata started developing the dance around the music “Zouk” taking Zouklambada and Lambada movements and re-engineered it to work with the slower music “Zouk”.